(This program can depart on any day of the week.)

 Monday - Day 9 - Antalya - (B/L)

 After breakfast, we will continue with a full-day guided tour (appx.
-9 AM) of Perge, Side and Aspendos.
+9 AM)

 * Perge is a magnificent example of how an ancient classical city looked.
 Records date it to roughly the 4th century BC.
 It was settled by the Greeks following the Trojan War, then visited by St. Paul and his disciples when it was a leading city of Pamphylia.
 It then fell under the leadership of Alexander the Great and eventually to the Byzantines.
 It was during the reign of Constantine that Perge became an important center of Christianity.